Create a CSV from a mysqldump command

 mysqldump: Got error: 1290: The MySQL server is running with the --secure-file-priv option so it cannot execute this statement when executing 'SELECT INTO OUTFILE'

-I am writing as root, but for
+I'm writing as root, but I'm getting an error for

-Let's see how to check this.
+Let's look at how to verify this.

 First, log in to MySQL.